YasserAllam/Project-1/README.md

 ![1_Salary_Dashboard_Final_Dashboard](https://github.com/user-attachments/assets/22897360-3639-4781-961b-6b0399400447)
 ## Introdction
-### this dashboard was created to help job seekers investigate salaries to decide and see which job suits them well
+this dashboard was created to help job seekers investigate salaries to decide and see which job suits them well

 ## Dashboard file
-### the file :
+### the file : Data science salary calculator.xlsx